0xx01/OAUTH-LAB/README.md

 # OAUTH-LAB

-A practical Laravel-based OAuth2 lab designed for developers and security researchers to understand and test various OAuth2 scenarios, including misconfigurations and common vulnerabilities like CSRF and open redirect.
+A practical Laravel-based OAuth2 lab designed for developers and security researchers to understand and test various OAuth2 scenarios, including misconfigurations and common vulnerabilities like CSRF and etc...

 ## Purpose